About the award:

 FAQ's

-• Currently, an Emeritus Professor is not eligible.
-The application states that the Award is open to academic staff, so they would have to be currently employed by a university.
-The $50,000 also has to be administered by the recipient’s university, which would pose difficulty for a non-staff member.
+- Currently, an Emeritus Professor is not eligible.
+This is because the funds are administered by the recipient’s university, which would pose difficulty for a non-staff member.

-• The judges can only consider what has been done over the past two calendar years inclusive, in order to give young academics a reasonable opportunity.
-However, a summary of public engagement in the past could be taken into account if it is difficult to make a decision.
+- The panel can only consider what has been done over the past two calendar years inclusive, in order to give young academics a reasonable opportunity.
+However, a summary of public engagement in the past might be taken into account if it is difficult to make a decision.